FastComments/fastcomments-blog/src/content/(6-26-2020) Embedding Comments on GitHub Pages.md

 #### Setup

 You'll have to add your GitHub domain as a valid domain in your account.
-No worries though, all FastComments tiers currently have unlimited domains and are only limited by traffic.

 <div class="text-center">
     <img src="images/fc-github-pages-add-domain.png" alt="Add GitHub Domain in UI" title="Add Domain UI" class="lozad" />